IsaacMorris1980/appLauncher/README.md

 ## Here are a list of awesome features currently available:
-* Swipe right for Cortana (In case your wondering it's 100% inspired by swipe right for Google Now 😉)
+* Swipe right for Cortana (In case your wondering it's 100% inspired by swipe right for Google Now)
 * Add/change background image in settings
 * GIF Backgrounds
 * Animated Splash Screen